 I am an EOP student; can I also join one of the other FLCs?

 EOP freshmen can participate in any of the freshman transition programs.
 Please note, however, that the EOP Academy is the preferred choice for all incoming EOP Freshmen.
 We believe that it will give you the best possible chance to succeed during your first year.
-However, if you decide to choose one of the other FLCs, you will also need to take a one-unit seminar class taught by an EOP Advisor.

 Do I have to choose an FLC for my major?